dmytro-lytvyn/dwh-sql-codegen/README.md

 ![Inferred columns screenshot](https://dmytro-lytvyn.github.io/assets/dwh-sql-codegen/tutorial-inferred.png)

-We should also specify "Is Date Updated" flag for "date_updated" column, because it wil be used in the script to obtain the latest updated record with the same business key (if any).
+We should also specify "Is Date Updated" flag for **date_updated** column, because it wil be used in the script to obtain the latest updated record with the same business key (if any).
 We can also set "Is Ignore Changes" flag for this field, because if no other fields are changed, we don't want to store a new record in the History table.

 We can also add some more "derived" columns, for example extract values from JSON fields, convert dates from the text format, etc.